OpenLightingProject/ola/plugins/osc/README.developer.md

 Once `SetDefaultPreferences()` is called, the next method to run is `StartHook()`.
-This reads the configuration options, extracts the `OSCTarget`s from the string (by calling `ExtractOSCTarget()`) and adds them to a vector.
+This reads the configuration options, extracts the `OscTarget`s from the string (by calling `ExtractOscTarget()`) and adds them to a vector.

-Once the configuration options have been processed we create a new `OSCDevice`, call `Start()` and register it with OLA.
+Once the configuration options have been processed we create a new `OscDevice`, call `Start()` and register it with OLA.

 The `StopHook()` method unregisters the device and deletes it.

 `GetPortCount()` is a helper method to save duplicating similar code more than once.

-`ExtractOSCTarget` unpacks a string in the form `ip:port/address` into a `OSCTarget` structure.
+`ExtractOscTarget` unpacks a string in the form `ip:port/address` into a `OscTarget` structure.

 6.2 Device
 ----------

 Like the Plugin, the device is also pretty simple.
-Each `OSCDevice` owns a `OSCNode` object.
-In the constructor, the `OSCDevice` takes a pointer to the plugin which created the device, as well as the UDP port to listen on, and a list of addresses (for the input ports) and targets (for the output ports).
+Each `OscDevice` owns a `OscNode` object.
+In the constructor, the `OscDevice` takes a pointer to the plugin which created the device, as well as the UDP port to listen on, and a list of addresses (for the input ports) and targets (for the output ports).
 These data structures are saved as member variables since they are required in `StartHook()`.

-The `OSCDevice` uses the static ID of 1, which means we can only ever have one `OSCDevice`.
+The `OscDevice` uses the static ID of 1, which means we can only ever have one `OscDevice`.
 This is probably fine unless people are doing fancy things with multiple network interfaces.

 `AllowMultiPortPatching()` returns true, which means that multiple ports of the same type can be patched to the same universe.
-This is fine because the `RegisterAddress` method in `OSCNode` detects if we try to register the same address more than once.
+This is fine because the `RegisterAddress` method in `OscNode` detects if we try to register the same address more than once.

 The only interesting method is `StartHook()`.
-This calls `Init` on the `OSCNode` and then sets up the ports.
+This calls `Init` on the `OscNode` and then sets up the ports.
 We call `Init()` from within `StartHook()` rather than in the constructor so that we can propagate a failure up the call change (constructors don't have return values so there is no way to notify the caller of an error).
 In general it's best to avoid any code that may fail in a constructor.

-`StartHook` iterates over the vector of addresses and creates an `OSCInputPort` for each.
-Similarly it iterates over the vector of vectors contains `OSCTarget`s and sets up an `OSCOutputPort` for each.
+`StartHook` iterates over the vector of addresses and creates an `OscInputPort` for each.
+Similarly it iterates over the vector of vectors contains `OscTarget`s and sets up an `OscOutputPort` for each.

 For both the input and output ports we create a description string which shows up in `ola_dev_info` and on the web UI.
 For the input port this is the